genetics-statistics/gemma-wrapper/README.md

-This repository contains gemma-k-handler, essentially a wrapper of GEMMA that provides support for caching the kinship or relatedness matrix (K) with the option of full leave-one-chromosome-out genome scans (LOCO).
+This repository contains gemma-k-handler, essentially a wrapper of GEMMA that provides support for caching the kinship or relatedness matrix (K) and caching LM and LMM computations with the option of full leave-one-chromosome-out genome scans (LOCO).

 gemma-k-handler requires a recent version of GEMMA and essentially does a pass-through of all standard GEMMA invocation switches.
 On